Blendify/blender-manual/blender_docs/manual/render/blender_render/world/background.rst

 .. note:: Background Image in 3D

-   To use an image as a background image in your 3D view, for example as a reference when doing a model, see :doc:`using a Background Image </editors/3dview/display/background_images>`
+   To use an image as a background image in your 3D View, for example as a reference when doing a model, see :doc:`using a Background Image </editors/3dview/display/background_images>`